-and to my sister and asked them if "The day is warm, the windows of the church are open and the balmy breeze from the James nervously stirs plume and blossom just enough to give some movement to the pleture of color and beauty.
-The voice of the old divine, as he invokes God's blessing on the union. they were hert.
-It is terrible thing to You might think that it is time that ou ought to get a letter from me but I did not received your letter but few he invokes God's blessing on the union, lingers with the hushed assembly, and the Indian maiden, on the arm of her English lord, gracefully withdraws.
-The wedding guests follow to the church green, where among the violets and buttercups a feast is spread, and the gay assemblage in mirth and jollity endays ago.
-I was waiting for a letter from you and at last I got one from I knew it that it was from you before gay assemblage in mirth and jolity on-joy the beauty of the scene until dis-persed by a violent thunderstorm, har-binger of the stormy scenes that were to rend further apart the two races which this union sought to bring to-You need not send me the manual trai School.
-It is a small school, and we have two grades in one class.
-The gether gether.
-"The rest of the well-known story of the life of the Rolfes in this country for the next three years, of their visit to England, and of their reception at court and the immediate popularity of the Lady Rebecca, and of her death when but scarcely 22, as she was on the even of vaturation to have manufacture ture tell her I will send it in the next eve of returning to her own country, is told with genuine sympathy.
-"Buried in the parish church at Gravesend, which was afterward burnt, her grave today is unmarked and unknown.
-She left one son," the writer continues, "Thomas Rolfe, who was educated in London, married a young English lady, and removed to Virginia, where he became a gentleman of note and fortune, commanding, as Lieut.
-Rolfe.
+After speaking of the spirit of daring and adventure that were characteristic of the times, and of Capt.
+John Smith's journeyings, which led eventually to Virginia.
+Mr. Bright tells the story of the captain's capture by a band of or the capture scapture by a band of Indians and his being carried before the Emperor Powhatan, "a tall, gaunt old man with a sour look," whose flery spirit was unsubdued by the "menace of years," and 'whose idea of justice was condemnation first and trial after ward.
+And here the civilized world first met Pocahontas, who, when Smith about to be brained, had his head forced stands like an antlered stag, wild and attentive.
+TWO RACES JOINED.
+"The day is warm, the windows of the church are open and the balmy breeze from the James nervously stirs plume and blossom just enough to give some morement to the picture of color and becaute The and picture of color and beauty.
+The voice of the old divine, as he invokes God's blessing on the union, lingers with the hushed assembly, and the Indian maiden, on the arm of her English lord, gracefully withdraws.
+The wedding guests follow to the church green, where among the violets and buttercups a feast is spread, and the gay assemblage in mirth and jollity on-joy the beauty of the scene until dispersed by a violent thunderstorm, har-binger of the stormy scenes that were to rend further apart the two races which this union sought to bring together.
+"The rest of the well-known story of "The rest of the well-known story of the life of the Rolfes in this country for the next three years, of their visit to England, and of their reception at court and the immediate popularity of the Lady Rebecca, and of her death when but scarcely 22, as she was on the eve of returning to her own country, is told with scantible symmetry told with genuine sympathy.
+"Burled in the parish church at Gravesend, which was afterward burnt, ber grave today is unmarked and un-known.
+She left one son," the writer continues.
+"Themas Rolfe, who was educated in London, married a young English lady, and removed to Virginia, where he became a gentleman of note and fortune, commanding, as Lieut. and fortune, commanding, as Lieut, Rolfe.
+Some of Virginia's most respect-Rolfe.
+Rolle.
 Some of Virginia's most respect-able families are descended from him.
-John Randolph of Roanoke, proud of the fact that he came of a race that never forgot Fort James, on the Chick-obscience first of compared to the fact. abominy river, or forgave an injury, was sixth in descent from Pocabon'is through Jane Rolfe, her granddaugh- MEANING OF THE NAME.
+John Randolph of Roanoke, proud of the fact that he came of a race that never forgot Fort James, on the Chick-ahominy river, or forgave an injury, was sixth in descent from Pocahontas through Jane Rolfe, her granddaugh-ter.
+MEANING OF THE NAME.